Less Stress For the Holidays 1: Controlling Your Weight

 Everyday may not be perfect.
 Sometimes, you might eat too much.
 It's okay.
 It is not the end of the world.
 Drink some water, go to bed early, and start over the next day.

 Today, this moment, offers you another chance to begin again.
-Do not faint in doing good, but persist in your efforts.
+Do not grow weary in doing good, but persist in your efforts.
+Small steps, taken with kindness will lead you to your goal.
 In the end, you will find peace.
 And that is the greatest gift you can give yourself.

 Be Kind.
 You do not Know the Struggles Everyone Else Endures